Sangeeths11/recipeBook/README.md

 ## 📚 API Documentation

-Interactive API documentation, built by me, is available at [http://localhost:3005/api-docs](http://localhost:3005/api-docs) when the application is running.
+I build an own Interactive API documentation, it is available at [http://localhost:3005/api-docs](http://localhost:3005/api-docs) when the application is running.
 The documentation includes:

 - Real-time API testing interface
 - Request/response examples